cybergodai/cybergodai/README.md

 Transfer the Python Script
 1. Save `install_lxc_chrome_x12.py` to a shared directory accessible by both Windows and Ubuntu WSL, such as `C:\Users\<YourUsername>\SharedWSL`.
+2. Then please go to shared directory between your windows and WSL Ubuntu 24.04 inside your Ubuntu terminal that is still opened.
+Strong suggestion is to make this directory structure simple for example it can be your C:\Users\your user\Documents\tests in your windows, in the Ubuntu terminal use command cd /mnt/c/Users/feran/Documents/tests
+NOTICE: in this directory should be your install_lxc_chrome_x12.py file and then run command: python3 install_lxc_chrome_x12.py

 Access the Script in WSL
 1. Open the WSL terminal and navigate to the shared directory: